Troublesome Topic: Evangelization Marked the Completion of an Age, but Which Age?

 Paraphrase

-What’s more, the good news of my sovereign rule as King will be proclaimed in all the world that is familiar to us (the entire Roman Empire) as a testimony to the all the ethnic groups of the world that are familiar to us, then the age you have been living in can be considered fully completed.
+What’s more, the good news of my sovereign rule as King will be proclaimed in all the world that is familiar to us (the entire Roman Empire) as a testimony to all the ethnic groups of the world that are familiar to us, then the age you have been living in can be considered fully completed.

 Many have taken this as a clear measurement Jesus gave us so we could know when He will return.
 But remember what was said earlier about the word “end;” it means “completion” or “fulfillment.”
 This verse does not refer to the end of time as we know it, but to the completion of an age, specifically the age in which the disciples were living, the age of the Law.